 Here are the GIFs I use the most frequently.
 Before each is the context where I use that particular one.

-Scenario #1: When the prospect says to follow back up in a few months.
-Of course most of the time when they say this it’s a blow off so you should try and push back to uncover the real objection.
+Of course most of the time when they say this it’s a blow off so you should try and push back to uncover and overturn the real objection.

-But if it’s legit, and they are interested but truly have to wait a couple months or a few months, then you wait until the appropriate time and send them this:
+But if it’s legit, and they are interested but truly have to wait a couple months or a few months, then you wait until the appropriate time and send them this intro:

 On our last call you said we should TABLE this until December”

 Scenario #2: If a Follow up Slips Through the Cracks

 Say a prospect told you to follow back up in March but you don’t reach back out until April/May.
 Or perhaps you did follow up in March like the prospect asked you to, but they didn’t respond and then it’s April/May and you’re still trying to get them back on the calendar.

 You said we should pick this back up in March..hope I didn’t miss the boat!”

 Scenario #3: Your Prospect Reschedules

 It’s inevitable - your prospect sometimes won’t be able to make the meeting and they’ll have to reschedule.
 You’re able to accommodate them and then when they thank you for your flexibility you send this:

 “No problem..I’m flexible!”